Couple killed in slowed traffic after Atlanta Braves game in North Port

 "We had great Christmases.
 We never knew the struggle," he said.

-They owned what became a “very popular” restaurant in Marshfield, Massachusetts, before moving to Florida.
+Ultimately, they owned what became a "very popular" restaurant in Marshfield, Massachusetts before moving to Florida.

 "Everybody knows my dad," he said.
 "They loved each other 'til the last day.
 They're great parents and great grandparents."